Dispatch

 • Common Themes

-• Much of the feedback highlights a desire for a sequel or continuation, indicating a strong attachment to the universe and characters.
+• Many players expressed a desire for a sequel or additional content to expand on the story and characters.